 18. Wine tasting in Tuscany

 Tuscany has a rich history with Italian Renaissance, magnificent landscape of a variety of fields, and has been home for famous artists and novel writers.
 There are several towns and cities to seek like San Gimignano, Siena, and Florence.
+If you have 10 days in Italy, that would be a perfect place to experience this magnificent country.
 Apart from the landscape and famous spots in Tuscany, the region has been known also for its notable wine traditions.
 There are several wineries over Tuscany to try out local famous wines.
 For example, find wine farms around San Gimignano, Montalcino, and Empoli.

 19. Hike around Gran Paradiso National Park